 February until the middle of April.
 There is no way of knowing the exact dates in advance that the sugar shacks in Ottawa will be open though, as it all depends on the weather.

-These are quite a few sugar bushes and sugar shacks in Ottawa and the surrounding area.
+These are quite a few Ottawa sugar bushes and sugar shacks.
 Directions to some of the locations are

 further down the page.